About Mediation

 Mediation is a calm, civil, private — and usually less expensive — way to work out a divorce or separation agreement.

-Michael Becker is a trained and extremely experienced mediator who helps you to work out a fair and enforceable legal agreement.
+I'm a highly trained and experienced mediator who can help you work out a fair and enforceable legal agreement.
 You make your agreement based on full disclosure, in a private, safe, and confidential setting without any pressure.

 Most important, in mediation you work out a customized agreement which reflects your needs and values.
 And your agreement can cover all issues or just a few.
 It’s your choice.